qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Attributes
 ----------

-`Attributes` defines which variables to display in the diagram.
+:guilabel:`Attributes` defines which variables to display in the diagram.
 Use |mActionSignPlus| :sup:`add item` button to select the desired fields into the 'Assigned Attributes' panel.
 Generated attributes with :ref:`vector_expressions` can also be used.